Inboxes

 - Once the first access point has been created, view the pop-up.

-- Click the Create access point button in the top right corner.
+- Click the Create new access point button in the top right corner.

-- For the new access point, select the inbox type Inbox with URL or Inbox with SFTP.
+- For the new access point, select the inbox type URL or SFTP.

 - Enter the inbox expiration date and capacity.